romeerez/orchid-orm/docs/src/guide/create-update-delete.md

   });
 ```

-The data may be returned from a function, it won't be called if the record was found:
+The data can be returned from a function, it won't be called if the record was found:

 ```ts
 const user = await User.selectAll()